arqex/worker-function/README.md

 Now it's possible to call `workerFn` in the usual way, but it will be executed in its own thread, within a web worker.
 The execution will be isolated from the main browser thread so you can't use any of the variables defined outside of the function.

 It's possible to pass any number of arguments needed to a worker function.
-In addition, `done` function is always passed as the last argument, and it's mandatory to call it to send the result from the main thread, resolving the promise:
+In addition, `done` function is always passed as the last argument, and **it's mandatory to call it to send the result from the main thread**, resolving the promise and terminating the worker:

 ```js
 workerFn(arg1, arg2, ..., argN)